bmin7/OnDemand-Workshop/README.md

 ```
 </details>

+**Recap Detection-as-Code**
+1. Detections written with Python to allow for easy tuning and change
+2.

 **Part 3 - Tune Detection with Severity Function**
 1. Capture all guardduty detections as alerts in Panther, but tune out the lower end ones.